Anya Zimmerman-Smith, CMC'21, Vice President

-Grace "Gr****" Corrigan is a first year at Scripps.
+Grace "Gr****" Corrigan is a sophomore at Scripps.
 Our new soprano hails from Walnut Creek, California and is a prospective Neuroscience and Psychology dual major!
 Catch her leading rehearsal warm-ups with her perfect pitch.
 Fun fact, she gets ten hours of sleep every night.
 We love her almost as much as she loves making obscure meme references.

 Julia Rogers, POM'21

 Julia Rogers is so excited to be a part of the After School Specials this year!
-Julia hails from the Bay Area and is a sophomore at Pomona College where she enjoys dabbling in music and psychology.
+Julia hails from the Bay Area and is a junior at Pomona College where she enjoys dabbling in music and psychology.
 When she’s not in ASS, you can catch her scootering, swimming, and sleeping!
 A wacky fact about Julia is that she can touch her tongue to her nose!
 Wacky relatable content!!!

 Langa Chinyoka, SCR'21

 Langa is an Aquarius sun, Aquarius moon, and Scorpio rising.
-Less importantly, she is a sophomore at Scripps College, majoring in English with a minor in American Studies.
+Less importantly, she is a junior at Scripps College, majoring in English with a minor in American Studies.
 She is studying America because, although she lives in New York City (she swears it’s the “greatest city in the world, like deadass” although she’s never even owned a pair of Timbs), she was actually born in Zimbabwe and is a British citizen.
 She no longer has an English accent, a shame because she would be much cooler if she did, but she can slip back into it seamlessly as a party trick.
 Inexplicably, it also sometimes re-appears when she raps.
 When she’s not singing in ASS, she is writing songs and obsessively curating her instagram feed.
 If you think this is obnoxious, you’re correct.
 However, she is a self described “aspiring soundcloud rapper”, so what else do you expect?

 Olivia Klugman, PZ'19